SE701ProjectGroup4/git-brunching/.github/CONTRIBUTING.md

 - Ensure a clean commit history - make one commit per feature and squash fixes
 - Ensure a descriptive pull request - make sure to include relevant links, and relationships between the issue/feature you are doing
 - Ensure two or more PR review assignees
-- Do not accept your own pull request - after the PR review either the PR reviewees or admin will squash and merge your PR
+- Do not merge your own pull request - after the PR review either the PR reviewees or admin will squash and merge your PR
 - Change only relevant files - try to focus on your issue feature and nothing else.
 This will help avoid conflicts in the future
 - Create unit tests for your feature changes, and ensure that all tests pass